Ringdown waves from hairy black holes: Abstract

 \section{Abstract}

-{ We derive general formulas for quasi-normal mode (QNM) frequencies of hairy black holes by exploiting the QNM--geodesic correspondence.
-The black hole hair is treated as an anisotropic fluid perturbatively added to the vacuum black holes (Schwarzschild and Kerr black holes).
-Under this setting, independent of energy conditions, our formulas offer a systematic method to compute quasi-normal mode frequencies for a broad class of hairy black holes. }
+We study how quasinormal-mode frequencies may encode information about the effective matter source responsible for black-hole hair.
+Using the established eikonal correspondence between quasinormal modes and unstable null geodesics, we relate shifts in the ringdown spectrum to perturbations of the photon-orbit frequency and Lyapunov exponent.
+The black-hole hair is treated as an anisotropic fluid perturbatively added to vacuum black holes (Schwarzschild and Kerr black holes).
+In particular, we derive formulas that allow one to directly read off deviations from the Schwarzschild or Kerr QNM spectrum in terms of the corresponding equation-of-state parameters of the anisotropic fluid.
+In this setting, independent of energy conditions, our formulas offer a systematic method to compute quasinormal-mode frequencies for a broad class of hairy black holes.